List of Farid Gabteni’s quotes

 And surely that the Prostratoriums [Mosques] are for God; so do not invoke anyone with God.; Say, ‘Surely, I possess no power to harm you, nor to guide you’.
 (Qurân/Chapter 72, verses 18 and 21).
 These are the Teaching of God and, in same way, of the righteous among His Allies; God Alone Is Worthy of Adoration and Invocation; His beneficent Servants are certainly praiseworthy and are reference models, but they are not perfect and they must in no case be the subject of worship due to God Alone.
 (Farid Gabteni)

-I am Muslim, consequently Humanist; Kabyle, Algerian and French until the end.
+I am a Muslim, and thus a Humanist; Kabyle, Algerian and French to the very end.
 (Farid Gabteni)

-I do not choose my friends by their color or the color of their passport.
-I do not believe in castes nor in races and nor in classes.
-Mankind is an organic unity; if exchange is sometimes difficult, it is necessary and vital for me.
+I do not choose my friends according to their skin color or the color of their passport.
+I believe neither in castes, nor in races, nor in classes.
+Humanity constitutes an organic unity; though interaction may at times prove difficult, it remains necessary and vital to me.
 (Farid Gabteni)

 For believers, God Himself Is the Truth, The Sovereign, Supreme Truth; The Ineffable Truth.
 Other than Him, no one possesses the Absolute Truth, everyone has their own truth; in brief, there are as many points of view with regard to the truth as opinions.
 However, ‘Truth means nothing unless it is expressed uniformly, while objections and heresy are always able to address the detail’ (Blondel).
 The truth is knowledge recognised as right, consistent with its purpose and which therefore has a universal, absolute and ultimate value; the standard, principle of rectitude, wisdom, universally considered as an ideal in the sphere of thoughts and/or action.
 (Farid Gabteni)